salesforce-heroku-workshops/enterprise-java-developer/index.md

 10. Retrieve the `Consumer Secret` value from the `Remote Access Detail` page then copy and paste it into the `Value` field
 11. Select `OK`

 To test the application on Heroku navigate to `https://yourappname.herokuapp.com` in your browser (replace `yourappname` with your app name and insure you use `https` for the protocol).
-Opening the "Contacts" page should trigger the OAUTH handshake and then display your contacts.
+Opening the "Contacts" page should trigger the OAuth handshake and then display your contacts.

 ![SFDC Contacts](sfdc_contacts.png)